Jicama Carrot Radish Slaw

 What is Jicama?

 Do you like jicama?
-It’s a root crop that’s sometimes called Mexican Turnip, and I’d say the flavor is similar to turnip as well.
+It’s a root crop that’s sometimes called Mexican Turnip, and I’d say the flavor of is similar to raw turnip as well.
 Raw jicama is crispy and sweet, and it doesn’t turn dark when it’s cut, making it perfect to use in salads.
 Jicama is also relatively low in carbs and high in fiber making it perfect for carb conscious eaters.
-It’s sometimes cooked and used as a replacement for potatoes, which I haven’t tried.
+It’s sometimes cooked and used as a replacement for potatoes, which I haven’t tried yet.